 Don't block your flow with Account Linking

-Give unauthenticated users a guest flow to show off the value of your action, then only ask for account linking if it is necessary to proceed.
+Don't give users a required account linking prompt as the first thing your app does in its triggering intents.
+Give unauthenticated users a guest flow to show off the value of your action, then only ask for account linking if it's necessary to proceed.

 Avoid open-ended questions